osaf96/HtmlCssPractice/README.md

 # HtmlCssPractice
 This repository is to practice my Html CSS skills.
-I'll solve a lot of exercises and i will build a small project.
+I sloved a lot of exercises and built a small project.
-Created a youtube clone with html and css.
+A youtube clone with html and css.
 Main topic I've learned?
 Flexbox,
 Positioning,